kobolabs/epub-spec/README.md

 * Using decimals when the time is already specified in milliseconds. (ex. `clipBegin="47808.823ms" clipEnd="48330.373ms`).
 This may cause the audio to stop playing or to not start playing at all.
 * Using more than 4 decimal places. (ex. `clipBegin="4.82333" clipEnd="7.45334ms`).
 This may prevent the audio track from playing at all.

-Android will always display a 2-page spread in landscape orientation for SMIL read-along content, even when the `rendition:spread` property is set to `none`.
+When the `rendition:spread` property is set to `auto` in Fixed Layout Read Along content, it will display a 2-page spread in portrait orientation.
+Note this difference in `auto` behavior between Read Along and regular Fixed Layout; regular Fixed Layout content set to `auto` will display only one page in portrait.

 Custom text colors for highlighting are not currently supported on Android.
 However, custom text colors for highlighting is possible on iOS.
 The iOS app uses the CSS class ‘kobo-smil-highlight’ to color highlighted text.
 So, by adding that class to the CSS plus a color declaration, the color of the highlighted text on the app can be customized.